-- Change user access credential Referenced in "Change User Credentials" section - Change administrator access credential Referenced in "Change Administrator Credentials" section - View registered CAC device Referenced in "View Registered CAC Peripheral" - Register new CAC device Referenced in "CAC Port Configuration" - Dump log Referenced in "Event Log (auditing)" - Restore factory default Referenced in "Restore Factory Defaults" - Terminate session Referenced in "Terminate Session"
+- Change administrator access credential Referenced in "Change Administrator Credentials" section - Dump log Referenced in "Event Log (auditing)" - Restore factory default Referenced in "Restore Factory Defaults" - Terminate session Referenced in "Terminate Session"

 The evaluator shall test the TOE's ability to provide the management functions by configuring the TOE and testing each option assigned from above.
 The evaluator is expected to test these functions in all the ways in which the ST and guidance documentation state the configuration can be managed.